glennhickey/glennhickey/README.md

 ### Welcome
 I am a freelance software consultant, specializing in comparative genomics research.
-I work primarily on open source projects using C++ and Python, such as [Cactus](https://github.com/ComparativeGenomicsToolkit/cactus) and [vg](https://github.com/vgteam/vg).
-I have a PhD in Computer Science from [McGill University](https://www.mcgill.ca/).

-My consulting company, Arenaria, has been in business since 2015.
-If you are interested in working together feel free to contact me (my first name dot my last name @arenaria.ca).

 <!--
 **glennhickey/glennhickey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.